-Excel uses double quote character to identify text, you need to a different approach.
+Excel uses double quotes to identify text; you need a different approach.
 This article shows you How to use double quotes in Excel formulas in two ways: with and without a function.

 Syntax